commandprompt/pgmanage-docs/src/en/02_quick_start.md

 There are two special connection types, which behave differently:

 - **SQLite connections** do not need any other settings besides the sqlite3 file path.
-- **Terminal connections** are not database connections, since they require setting SSH tunnel properties.
+- **Terminal connections** are shell/console sessions with a remote host.
+These require setting SSH properties.

 > **Note:** the password field is optional.
 If you leave it empty, the password prompt will be shown each time before establishing the connection.
 For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file.